-Leftover Rotisserie Chicken Soup for a Soothing Meal
+Cozy Leftover Rotisserie Chicken Soup Recipe

 Sneak Peek: Make this Leftover Rotisserie Chicken Soup recipe with leftover cooked chicken, sliced carrots, mushrooms, celery, and onions.
 Serve with cornbread, dinner rolls, or crackers.